ThePredictiveDev/LoveChatAI/README.md

 License
 -------

 This project is open source.
-Please refer to the repository for licensing details or add a license file as appropriate.
+Covered under the MIT License

 Conclusion
 ----------